top1944/duckuments/docs/atoms_85_fall2017_projects/19_impicit-coord/30-final-project-report.md

 The following calculations are also illustrated in the picture.
 First, the actual distance between the two Duckiebots is subtracted from the desired distance d*. e_d = d* - d_Leader e_d holds information whether the distance to the leading Duckiebot is too large, too small or just right.
-From here, we calculate a velocity to adjust this distance to the desired one. deltav = K_D/T * e_d e_d/T is the velocity required to compensate the missing distance till the (presumed) next measurement.
+From here, we calculate a velocity to adjust this distance to the desired one.
+Δv = K_D/T * e_d
+e_d/T is the velocity required to compensate the missing distance till the (presumed) next measurement.
 K_D is a design parameter.
-Deltav is then added to the estimated velocity of the leader. e_v = delta_v + v_Leader
+Δv is then added to the estimated velocity of the leader. e_v = Δv + v_Leader
-delta_v adjusts the distance between the two Duckiebots and by adding it to v_Leader we ensure that the two vehicles drive with roughly the same velocity.
+Δv adjusts the distance between the two Duckiebots and by adding it to v_Leader we ensure that the two vehicles drive with roughly the same velocity.
 The final velocity e_v is then again multiplied with a design parameter K_p.
 This helps to dampen the the rather noisy pose estimation of the leader. v_Duckiebot = K_p*e_v
 The resulting v_Duckiebot is then used as the input for the Duckiebot.
 Further Details